 If you’ve been missing a tooth for a while, your jawbone will likely have deteriorated some without the circulation that was once stimulated by its roots.
 If your jawbone has begun to shrink, you may need to get a bone graft before you can move forward with the surgery.
 Either way, Dr. Kalluri will let you know during your consultation.

 Dental implants boast an incredibly high success rate of 95 percent, but occasionally they do fail.
 Some common reasons this may occur include:

 As with any oral surgery, you’ll likely feel a little discomfort as the anesthetic from your treatment begins to wear off.
-Thankfully, taking the pain medication prescribed by your implant dentist in Hillsboro as instructed will help minimize soreness.
+Thankfully, managing your symptoms after surgery shouldn’t be very difficult.
 Before you leave, we’ll give you a detailed list of how to navigate your recovery and manage your symptoms, which typically includes resting, applying an ice pack or cold compress, and staying hydrated.

 While dental implant surgery is a relatively simple procedure, it is still a minor surgery.
 Therefore, it’s important that you take some time to rest to allow your body to heal.
 You should plan on taking the day of your surgery off, as well as one or more days afterwards.
 To help speed your recovery along, make sure to:

 If you’ve never had an oral surgery before, you may be unsure of what to expect symptom-wise.
 It’s normal to experience some slight bleeding, swelling, and bruising for a few days after your procedure.
 These should all be easily manageable with gauze, ice packs, and over-the-counter pain relievers before they fade away on their own.
 If these symptoms continue to bother you, or your discomfort doesn’t seem to be easing, call us right away and we’ll help you overcome these issues.